 My name is Mahira Salim.
 I’m 10 years old and go to Bash Street School.
 This is my story!

-My grandparents really want me to become a doctor, but I have dreams of becoming the first ever Pakistani Premiership football star.
+My grandparents really want me to become a doctor, but I have dreams of becoming the first ever Pakistani Premier League football star.
 I play for Beanotown Untied WFC – yes, untied – and love absolutely everything about football.